 The modern enterprise understands the glaring need – and associated pressures of – engaging the best independent contractor for your project.
 The systems by which the independent workforce is managed often referred to as a Freelancer Management System (FMS), has drastically evolved in recent years.
-This blog takes a look at the key components that have led to this innovation, and disruption, in these intermediation platforms to create top-notch consulting marketplaces.
+Here are the key components that have led to this innovation, and disruption, in these intermediation platforms to create top-notch consulting marketplaces.

 1. User Experience is Becoming More Important